nonyeezeh/CMPG323-Project4-34615199-Automation-Project/README.md

 ## 5. Process

 In order to see the automation in action, simply click the link provided above.
-This is an automation project, everything will happen until the very end.
+This is an automation project, everything will happen automatically until the very end.

 ## 6. Solution